 This took face-to-face interactions with the teachers in the school.

-Secondary data were obtained from the ministry of education magazines annual report records and other researches done.
+Secondary data was obtained from the Ministry of Education magazines, annual report records and other researches done.
 This gave other information required in the research.

 3.5 Research procedure